pgtipping/Synthalyst/memory-bank/projectbrief.md

 # Project Brief - Synthalyst Web App

-The APP should have the following pages
+This app can be described as a Comprehensive Business and Productivity Platform designed to offer a blend of content, digital tools, and AI-powered services to individuals and businesses.
+It serves as a hub for professional development, productivity enhancement, and business solutions.

+## Purpose & Value Proposition

+This app aims to be a one-stop platform for professionals and businesses seeking:

+- Expert content and on-demand consulting.
+- Custom document and task management solutions.
+- AI-powered learning and competency development tools.
+- End-to-end digital support from job description drafting to upskilling and productivity optimization.

+The platform's fusion of content, commerce, AI-powered tools, and advisory services distinguishes it as a next-generation professional ecosystem.

+## Core Pages and Features

+### Home Page

-- Home page highlighting APP contents with links to the corresponding pages
+- Highlights APP contents with navigational links to all core pages.
+- Displays live counts (e.g., downloads, clients, visitors, etc.) and client testimonials.
+- Provides social media links for external engagement.

+### Blog Page

+- Supports blog postings with a comments section for user interaction.
-- Blog page to post blogs with comments section, links to related articles, referenced content and pages.
+- Includes links to related articles, referenced content, and other relevant APP pages.

+### Payment Page

 - Payment Page for paid services with payment options

+### Online Tools Page

-- Online Tools page for software applications
+- Hosts and provides access to various software applications developed within the APP.

-- Adverts should be placed via a content management system on selected pages ??
+### Contact Us Page

 - Contact Us Page for visitors to send messages using a post route to an email address

-- Live Counts e.g. downloads, clients, visitors, etc., and client testimonials should be viewable on the home page
-- Social media links on home page
+### Registration Page

-- Registration page for visitors to; Register with name and email to download forms, templates, documents, use online tools, etc.; Register with authentication to subscribe for premium services.
+- Registration page for visitors to; Register with name and email to download forms, templates, documents, use online tools, etc.
+- Register with authentication to subscribe to premium services.

+### Product Promo Page

-- Product promo page with links to features and payment options.
+- Showcases product promotions, with links to detailed feature descriptions and payment options.

-- APP search tool.
-- Chatbot for providing navigation help, lead generation, basic ai consulting services, general customer service.
+### Chatbot Integration

+Offers multi-purpose assistance, including:

+- Navigation guidance
+- Lead generation
+- Basic AI consulting services
+- General customer support.

-## Online Tools
+## AI-Powered Tools and Services

 ### JD Developer

 Provide a form with key inputs from users.
 LLM will generate the JD based on system instructions and user inputs converted to queries

-### 2Do Assistant
+### 2Do Task Manager

-LLM powered task manager that manages user tasks primarily using natural language by voice input. provides feedback, status updates, reminders, and can sync with user calendars.
+- LLM powered task manager that manages user tasks primarily using natural language by voice input.
+- Provides feedback, status updates, reminders
+- Synchronizes with user calendars for better schedule management.

 ### Calling Assistant (US Only)

-Makes calls on behalf of users and provides a transcript of the call.
+- Makes calls on behalf of users and generates call transcript of the call.

 ### Training Plan and Curriculum Creator

-LLM that develops a Learning plan and curriculum based on user learning interests.
+- LLM-powered solution that develops personalized learning plans and curricula based on user learning goals.

 - guide: [llmImplementation.md](./llmImplementation.md)

 ### Learning Content Creator

-LLM that creates tailored learning content for users.
+Uses an LLM to generate customized learning content tailored to individual user needs.

 - guide: [llmImplementation.md](./llmImplementation.md)

 ### Knowledge GPT

-Expert Teacher and curator of knowledge materials.
+- Functions as an expert educator and curator, providing structured knowledge materials across various domains.
+- Serves as a subject matter expert providing information on a wide range of topics

 - guide: [llmImplementation.md](./llmImplementation.md)

 ### Competency Manager

-LLM that develops competency levels for any competency and for any industry.
+- LLM-powered tool that develops competency frameworks for any skill or industry

 - guide: [llmImplementation.md](./llmImplementation.md)

 ### Competency Matrix Creator

-LLM that creates a competency matrix for any competency and for any industry.
+- LLM-powered tool that creates competency matrices for any competency and for any industry.

 ### InQDoc

 Document Question Answering System that uses an llm to answer questions about documents.

-- developed in a separate project: [inqdoc](https://doc-chat-qa.vercel.app/)
+- developed in a separate project: [inqdoc](https://inqdoc.synthalyst.com/)

 This app will be integrated into the main app as a page.